 - 1 teaspoon baking soda

-Preheat the oven to 350 degrees F, and line two baking sheets with parchment paper.
+- Set oven and prepare baking sheets.
+Preheat the oven to 350°F, and line two baking sheets with parchment paper.
 Set aside.

-Use two teaspoons or a 1-inch cookie scoop to shape the batter into balls.
-Place them on the parchment-lined baking sheets as you go, about two inches apart.
+- Shape.
+Use two teaspoons or a 1 inch cookie scoop to shape the batter into balls.
+Place them on the parchment-lined baking sheets as you go, at least 2 inches apart.

-Bake the cookies for about 7-1/2 to 8 minutes.
-They should be very soft when they are removed from the oven, and will firm a bit as they cool.
+- Bake.
+Bake the cookies in the preheated 350°F oven for about 8 minutes.
+They should be soft when they are removed from the oven, and will firm a bit as they cool.